rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  Shortly after we arrived, a military convoy came carrying his body.
 *  His mother sobbed most of the day, and one of his sisters was wailing so much that she
 *  needed to take sedatives.
-*  Just witnessing the pain, it was immense.
+*  And just witnessing the pain, it was immense.
 *  And then the whole village assembled for a formal ceremony for him with military honors.
 *  The head of the district government even came to speak.
 *  He gave a patriotic speech about him dying for the sake of freedom.